 Name:

+ob Title:

-Work Area
+Work Area:

-of Assignment:
+Description of Assignment:

-• Personnel involved in critical operations may remain on the site upon the permission of the site-designated official or Emergency Coordinator.

-• In case emergency situation will not permit any of the personnel to remain at the facility, the designated official or other assigned personnel shall notify the appropriate NWS

-offices to initiate backups.
+Personnel involved in critical operations may remain on the site upon the permission of the site-designated official or Emergency Coordinator.
+In case emergency situation will not permit any of the personnel to remain at the facility the designated official or other assigned personnel shall notify the appropriate NWS offices to initiate backups.
 This information can be obtained from the Emergency Evacuation Procedures included in the Office Station Duty Manual.

-The following offices should be contacted: Name/Location: Talenhana Name/Location:
+The following offices should be contacted: Name/Location: Telephone Number: Name/Location: Telephone Number:

 Telephone Number:

-Name/Location:

-Telephone Number:

-Name/Location: Telephone Number: